1. Completed Application Form

 8. Tuition Payments

 The total balance of tuition is due up front based on the enrollment agreement each student receives pending acceptance.
 A payment plan may be set up by making an appointment to speak with a Financial Services Coordinator (OAC*).
 Please note that this option is subject to service fees.
 All cheques must be made payable to the “Centre for Arts and Technology”.
 All fees must be submitted in Canadian Funds. *OAC – On Approved Credit.

 9. Applications by Fax

 Please fax all written requirements with a letter authorizing the Centre to debit your Visa or MasterCard.
-Mail or courier the original information along with the completed application form, official transcripts, and letter of reference.
+Mail or courier the original information along with the completed application form and official transcripts.
 Please note, if you are paying by cheque, include the mailing date on the faxed application form.
 Your application will be date-stamped on the date of transmission.
 The non-refundable application assessment fee must be received by the Centre before the application will be considered (preferably within three business days of receiving the faxed application).
 Late applications by fax must be accompanied by a signed cover letter authorizing the Centre to debit your Visa or MasterCard for both the application assessment fee and the relevant deposit as outlined herein.